Zhuhai International Circuit: Champ Car

 A multi year deal was announced in 2006 that brought one of the American racing series to China.
 On 30 November 2006, Roberto Moreno made history as he took the 2007 DP01 Champ Car on track at the Zhuhai Circuit, marking the first time a Champ Car had run in China.

 Then the series had problems with its promoter, which settled in a court in the US, and was replaced.
 The new promoter did not have enough time to organize the race on the original May date and so the race was provisionally moved to October 2007.
 When the series failed to get F.I.A. approval for the October date the 2007 race was cancelled.
 The series was looking to race in Zhuhai for the 2008 season until the unification with Indy Racing League but most of the speculation had died down.

 Ownership

 On 2 October 2003, Dragon Hill Corporation Ltd, part of LBS Bina Group, exercised its option to buy Lamdeal Investment Ltd, which is involved in managing Zhuhai International Circuit Ltd (ZICL), for US$1.
 LBS managing director, Datuk Lim Hock San said LBS believed in the potential of the ZIC circuit land, adding the acquisition "has come at an appropriate time.
 Upon completion of the exercise of the option, Dragon Hill will hold 100% of the entire issued and paid-up share capital of Lamdeal and Lamdeal will own 60% of ZICL," he said.

+On 19 June 2024, LBS Bina Group Bhd announced it is selling its stake in Zhuhai International Circuit for RMB192.18 million.
+The group said its wholly owned unit Dragon Hill Corporation Ltd, planned to sell its entire 100 per cent interest in Lamdeal Investments Ltd (Lamdeal) to Huafa Urban Operation (HK) Ltd. Lamdeal holds a 60 per cent interest in Zhuhai International Circuit Limited.
+As part of the deal, Huafa will settle RM147.9 million in loans that Lamdeal and its subsidiaries, owed to LBS Bina.